Itheum/architecture-diagrams/live_whitepaper.md

 let’s now dive into these two types individually and understand the difference.

 ## Trade of Data Packs <a name="types-on-2"></a>
 Once a Data Creator decides to trade their personal data, the default method of trade is via Data Packs.
 Data Packs hold a reference to the type of dataset they are advertising and contains some metadata around it.
 For example, it provides a preview of the data, when it was created, terms of use, the link to where the data can be securely downloaded from (after trade is complete), etc. Once the user creates a Data Pack it gets advertised for sale ‘on-chain’.
 Once this on-chain advertising process is completed, the original “data hash” and the “transaction reference” of the advertising process are stored as metadata against the Data Pack.
-A 🔼ITHEUM price is automatically calculated based on the type of data and market demand for the type of data.
+A $ITHEUM price is automatically calculated based on the type of data and market demand for the type of data.
 In the future, we will also support for the Data Creator to set a starting price for their data.
 The sale of Data Packs can be described as direct peer-to-peer trade.

 Once the on-chain advertising process is complete, buyers will see the advertised Data Packs in the “Buy Data” section of the Data DEX.
-The buyer can pay the 🔼ITHEUM cost for the data and then “own” access to the underlying data (these copies are called **Data Orders** and appear in the **Purchased Data** section of the Data DEX).
+The buyer can pay the $ITHEUM cost for the data and then “own” access to the underlying data (these copies are called **Data Orders** and appear in the **Purchased Data** section of the Data DEX).
 As part of the buying process, they agree (on-chain) to abide by the “terms of use”.
 A record of this agreement is stored on-chain as part of the transaction and serves as an immutable audit trail for this agreement.
 One key point to note is that in this type of peer-to-peer trade — **the re-sale of data is NOT permitted.**

 A Data Creator should choose to trade data as a Data Pack if they have the following requirements: